SQL Server 2012 Release Notes

 7.1 Fixing an MDS installation in a Cluster

-Issue: If you install a clustered instance of the RTM version of SQL Server 2012 with the Master Data Services checkbox selected, MDS will be installed on a single node, but it will not be available and will not work on other nodes that you add to the cluster.
+Issue: If you install a clustered instance of the RTM version of SQL Server 2012 with the Master Data Services checkbox selected, MDS will be installed on a single node, but it will not be available and will not work on additional nodes that you add to the cluster.

 Workaround: To resolve this issue, you must install the SQL Server 2012 Cumulative Release 1 (CU1), performing the following steps: